wso2/docs-ei/en/streaming-integrator/docs/examples/performing-real-time-etl-with-mysql.md

 5. Save this file as `CountProductions.siddhi` in the `<SI_HOME>/wso2/server/deployment/siddhi-files` directory.
 When the Siddhi application is successfully deployed, the following `INFO` log appears in the Streaming Integrator console.

     ```
     INFO {org.wso2.carbon.stream.processor.core.internal.StreamProcessorService} - Siddhi App CountProductions deployed successfully
     ```

 6. Now let's perform a few insert operations on the MySQL table.
 Execute following MySQL queries on the database:

     ```
     insert into SweetProductionTable values('Almond cookie',100.0);
     ```

     ```
     insert into SweetProductionTable values('Baked alaska',20.0);
     ```

     Now you can see following logs on the SI console.

     ```
     INFO {io.siddhi.core.stream.output.sink.LogSink} - CountProductions : LogStream : Event{timestamp=1564151034866, data=[100.0], isExpired=false}
     INFO {io.siddhi.core.stream.output.sink.LogSink} - CountProductions : LogStream : Event{timestamp=1564151037870, data=[120.0], isExpired=false}
     ```

     These logs print the sweet production count.
-Notice that the current count of sweet productions is being printed as `120` in the second log.
+Note that the current count of sweet productions is being printed as `120` in the second log.
 This is because we have so far produced `120` sweets: `100` Almond cookies and `20` Baked alaskas.

 7. Now wait for following log to appear on the SI console

     ```
     DEBUG {org.wso2.carbon.streaming.integrator.core.persistence.FileSystemPersistenceStore} - Periodic persistence of CountProductions persisted successfully
     ```

     This log indicates that the current state of the Siddhi application is successfully persisted.
-Siddhi application state is persisted every minute, hence you can notice this log appearing every minute.
+Siddhi application state is persisted every minute.
+Therefore, you can see this log appearing every minute.

-    Next, you are going to insert two sweet productions into the `SweetProductionTable` and shutdown the SI server before the state persistence happens (in other words, before above log appears).
+    Next, let's insert two sweet productions into the `SweetProductionTable` and shutdown the SI server before the state persistence happens (in other words, before the above log appears).

     !!!Tip
-        It is better to start inserting records immediately after the state persistence log appears, so that you have plenty of time to push messages and shutdown the server, until next log appears.
+        It is better to start inserting records immediately after the state persistence log appears, so that you have plenty of time to push messages and shutdown the server before next log appears.

 8. Now insert following sweets into the `SweetProductionTable` by executing following queries on the database :

     ```
     insert into SweetProductionTable values('Croissant',100.0);
     ```

     ```
     insert into SweetProductionTable values('Croutons',100.0);
     ```

 9. Shutdown SI server.
 Here we deliberately create a scenario where the server crashes before the SI server could persist the latest production count.

     !!!Info